LainLayer/gogoanime/readme.md

 # gogoanime

-Foobar is a gem for scraping data from gogoanime.io
+gogoanime is a gem for scraping data from gogoanime.io

 ## Installation